A Discrete Variational Derivation of Accelerated Methods in Optimization: The Variational Derivation of PHB/CM and NAG

-As seen in Section \ref{sec:from-GD-to-NAG}, NAG can be naively derived from CM.
-Besides, in under suitable conditions on \(\mu,\eta\) and the starting points, both methods converge to a minimum of \(f\), the latter, NAG, doing so faster \cite{Po64,Nesterov}.
-Questions arise: What makes NAG faster than CM?
+As seen in Section \ref{sec:from-GD-to-NAG}, NAG can be derived naively from PHB/CM.
+Besides, under suitable conditions on \(\mu,\eta\) and the starting points, both methods converge to a minimum of \(f\), the latter, NAG, doing so faster \citep{Po64,Nesterov}.
+Questions arise: What makes NAG faster than PHB/CM?
 Can this be exploited to obtain even faster methods?
 Can it be generalized?
-Questions that boil down to how NAG is fundamentally derived from CM.
+Questions that boil down to how NAG is fundamentally derived from PHB/CM.